Dyslexia, ADHD & SpLD Support

 If you are an international student with an SpLD, please provide us with a copy (in English) of a full, recent, professional assessment report - and do this as soon as possible after accepting a place on your course.
 We can then consider any recommendations in the assessment report.

-We run 20-minute one-to-one advice sessions across all our campuses, where students can ask a dyslexia specialist for advice, or ask questions about things like:
+We run one-to-one advice sessions across all our campuses, where students can ask a dyslexia specialist for advice, or ask questions about things like:

 - your support arrangements